Brain Hacking 101: Simple Steps to Improving Your IQ

 Having a deep brain reserve is a lot like buying a computer more powerful than you actually need.
 Brains get more powerful by staying active, like doing crosswords or learning foreign languages or maybe playing musical instruments.
 This builds a reserve which can be very important later.

 Something interesting happened several years ago when one study seemed to counter this well-established finding.
-Researchers observed that being cognitive active actually sped up decline following a dementia diagnosis, not slowed it down.
+Researchers observed that being cognitively active actually sped up decline following a dementia diagnosis, not slowed it down.
 While elderly people who were cognitively active showed less loss as they aged, those diagnosed with dementia actually fared worse.
 How is that?

 Well, it turns out that the news was actually good.
 The decline for diagnosed individuals was only rapid because it took so long to make a diagnosis.
-In other words, these individuals had been declining for years, but nobody knew it!
+In other words, these individuals had been declining for years, but nobody knew it.
 They had such a reserve that their lives were unaffected, and only in the late stages of the disease did it have a noticeable impact.
 If there’s a better reason to start learning a foreign language right away, I want to hear it.